ziqiangc/ziqiangc.github.io/projects.md

 - An example of Leukemia incidence after receiving treatments for Hodgkin’s disease is used to illustrate the testing methods.

 **A framework of generalized ROC analysis for multistage diagnostic testing procedures in the presence of intermediate results.**
-- Developed a multistage diagnostic testing algorithm where a given test(s) can be used sequentially for a given patient, with the result from the previous stage is intermediate.
+- Developed a multistage diagnostic testing algorithm where a test(s) can be used sequentially for a patient, when the result from the previous stage is intermediate.
 - A full generalization of the ROC analysis such as summary indices, cost, estimation and inference are proposed in this context.
 - Illustrated the method by examples of diagnosing diabetes and diagnosing melanoma.